dwaware/DiceTower/README.md

 ![cocked_die](https://user-images.githubusercontent.com/74695555/182001755-85819086-2947-4ac4-8608-e933ca6d41ce.png)

 Added max dice value of 8.
-Minimum is zero but rolling zero dice doesn't do anything.
+Minimum is zero dice but the roll button is disabled if there are no dice on the table.